 6. Support Vector Machines#

 Support Vector Machines are one of the most popular classic supervised learning algorithms.
-In this lecture, we will first discuss the mathematical formalism of solving constrained optimization problems by means of Lagrange multipliers, then we will look at linear binary classification using the maximum margin and soft margin classifiers, and in the end we will present the kernel trick and how it extends the previous two approaches to non-linear boundaries within the more general Support Vector Machine.
+This lecture will first discuss the mathematical formalism of solving constrained optimization problems using Lagrange multipliers.
+We will then look at linear binary classification using the maximum margin and soft margin classifiers.
+Ultimately, we will present the kernel trick and how it extends the previous two approaches to non-linear boundaries within the more general Support Vector Machine.

 6.1.
 The Constrained Optimization Problem#